denghanyu/app-docs/en/intro/overview.md

 * Automatic adjustments in Camera Angles and automatic image-taking function.
 * Save and upload mission function.
 * Continued flights requiring more than one battery swap can resume correctly as Altizure app records flight status automatically.
-* Adjustable settings in overlap, tilt Angle, speed and the time between shots in the interval shot mode, etc.
+* Adjustable settings in overlap, tilt Angle, etc.
 * Possibility to choose between Return-to-Home and Continue the Mission in Signal Loss.
-*
+* 针对不同相机型号调整航线，可自定义相机型号
 * Support Apple Map (iOS) and Gaode Map (Android)
 * Support Google Map (You need to be able to connect to Google.)
 * Support Coordinate Calibration (for Mainland China users)
 * Support flight record export

-* 针对不同相机型号调整航线，可自定义相机型号

-iOS 版附加功能：
+Other Functions (only available for iOS):

-* 能够导入 KML 并在地图上显示
+* Support importing and displaying additional KML layers
-* 可以输入坐标点的经纬度，在地图上做标记
-* 支持自定义瓦片图层，支持添加离线数据
-* 支持添加自定义相机配置
-* 允许调整飞行速度、拍照间隔等参数
-* 支持在 app 内调整曝光设置
-* 禁飞区显示
+* Support adding annotations on the map by entering GPS coordinate of the point
+* Support adding Tile layers both online and offline.
+* Suport customized camera settings.
+* Allow adjusting settings in Flight Speed and the time between shots in the interval shot mode.
+* Allow adjusting exposure settings in Altizure app.
+* Support No-Fly-Zone display on map.
-* 内置飞行模拟器
+* Integrated flight simulator.

 ## Supported Smart Phones/ Tables & UAVs {#devices}